Detailed Network Event Schema

-Twingate exports network events in CSV format.
-Each network flow is represented as a single line, regardless of the duration or amount of data transferred during the connection.
-Only completed flows are reported.
-Details of the event columns are below:
+Network events downloaded from the Admin Console are exported in CSV format.
+Each network event is represented as a single line, regardless of the duration or amount of data transferred during the connection.
+Established connections are only reported once they have been completed.

 • start_time: the beginning of the network communication